skip to Main Content

 • An affidavit confirming that those who inherit, would have inherited had there not been a will and those entitled to claim against the will have been served with the notice of probate application.

-If you’re going to probate your will, you should expect to pay approximately 1.4% of the total estate’s value, plus a $200 court filing fee.
-If you’ve identified that you need to go through probate even though your assets are valued below $25,000, the probate fees will be waved.
+You should expect to pay approximately 1.4% of the total estate’s value, plus a $200 court filing fee for probate.
+If you need a grant of probate even though your assets are valued below $25,000, the fees will be waived.

 Why Prove a Will in Solemn Form?

 A proof in solemn form is conducted when the courts need conclusive evidence as to whether a will is valid, and is the final will of the testator.
-A proof in solemn form is typically only necessary when there is controversy over the validity of a will and someone is taking legal action.
+This is usually only necessary when there is controversy over the validity of a will.
 In this case, the court can give the executor the burden of proving the will in solemn form.
 This will ultimately end the dispute and settle if the will is the valid, last will of the testator.
 The most common instances where proof in solemn form is required are when:

 1. A beneficiary is taking action on the validity of a will.
 The executor must prove in solemn form that the will is valid; or,